Year in review: What we learned in 2025

 AI is here

-Everyone's favourite acronym came into even greater prominence this year, and we began to see AI having more concrete impacts across the sector.
+Everyone's favourite acronym came into even greater prominence this year, and we began to see AI having more concrete impacts across the sector:

-At the same time, international recruitment professionals are making greater use of AI tools in order to manage their recruitment pipelines and engage with prospective students more effectively and efficiently.
+- At the same time, international recruitment professionals are making greater use of AI tools to manage their recruitment pipelines and engage with prospective students more effectively and efficiently.
 Especially in a more competitive environment – where timeliness and responsiveness are key – we can expect this AI toolkit to expand and develop further in the year ahead.

 Thank you